damianoognissanti/IntegratedModelMetabolismAgeing/readme.md

 README
 ===============
-**As part of publication: Integrated model of yeast metabolism and replicative ageing reveals importance of metabolic phases during ageing, Schnitzer and Österberg et al., 2022**
+**The repository is part of publication: Integrated model of yeast metabolism and replicative ageing reveals importance of metabolic phases during ageing, Schnitzer and Österberg et al., 2022**

 **Abstract**

+The accumulation of protein damage is one of the major drivers of replicative ageing, describing a cell’s reduced ability to reproduce over time even under optimal conditions.
+Reactive oxygen and nitrogen species are precursors of protein damage and therefore tightly linked to ageing.
+At the same time, they are an inevitable by-product of the cell’s metabolism.
+Cells are able to sense high levels of reactive oxygen and nitrogen species and can subsequently adapt their metabolism through gene regulation to slow down damage accumulation.
+However, the older or damaged a cell is the less flexibility it has to allocate enzymes across the metabolic network, forcing further adaptions in the metabolism.
+To investigate changes in the metabolism during replicative ageing and the complex interplay between them, we developed an integrated mathematical model using budding yeast as a model organism.
+The model consists of three interconnected modules: a Boolean model of the signalling network, an enzyme-constrained flux balance model of the central carbon metabolism and a dynamic model of growth and protein damage accumulation with discrete cell divisions.
+The model can explain known features of replicative ageing in yeast wildtype cells by a decreasing pool of functional enzymes and an increasing energy demand for maintenance.
+We further used the model to identify three consecutive metabolic phases, that a cell can undergo during its life, and their influence on the replicative potential, and proposed an intervention span for lifespan control.

 ## Structure of the repository